iwasz/oledgui/README.md

 factory methods named accordingly (check, radio etc).
 Widgets can have these fields:

 * Coordinate height: height in characters.
+* Styles
-* bool focus: tells if widget can have focus.
-You also may inherit from Focusable class.
+* ~~bool focus: tells if widget can have focus.
+You also may inherit from Focusable class.~~
 * template <typename Wrapper> Visibility operator() (auto &d, Context const &ctx) const : draws the widget on the screen.
 * template <typename Wrapper> void input (auto &display, Context const &ctx, char c) : handles